AdobeDocs/campaign-standard.en/help/developing/using/data-model-best-practices.md

 Identification keys should not be used as a reference in workflows.

+For more on defining identification keys, see [this section](../../developing/using/configuring-the-resource-s-data-structure.md#defining-identification-keys).

 ### Indexes {#indexes}

 Adobe Campaign automatically adds an index to all primary and internal keys defined in a resource.